Students will take part in interactive lessons, case studies, workshops, laboratories and a legislative clinic.

 • No points for 1-minute paper

-• In the final exam, attendees must answer the 3 questions assigned.
+• They must answer the 3 questions assigned.